ghost-coin/GhostVault/README.md

 For running GhostVault on MacOS, you should start [here](https://github.com/bleach86/GhostVault/blob/main/docs/Mac_setup.MD)

-This guide is for Ubuntu/Debian based systems.
-Other systems to come.
+The following is for Ubuntu/Debian based systems.

 Sart with with this VPS setup guide [here](https://ghostveterans.com/vps/)